 Only then can the students take the field to plant the cedars.

 Then comes the vigilance.
-Workers come out regularly to spray herbicides and remove stray tree species.
+Workers come out regularly to remove stray tree species.
 Even so, some of the earliest restoration plots are dotted with pines and sweet gum.
 The cedars themselves appear to be thriving, with some reaching more than 15 feet tall, Duffy said.

 But to remain a meaningful part of the U.S. landscape, thousands more acres will have to follow suit, experts say.
 And it’s unclear whether there’s enough will and resources to make it happen.